camunda/camunda-docs-manual/content/user-guide/testing/index.md

 ---

 Testing BPMN processes, CMMN cases (and also DMN decisions) is just as important as testing code.
-This section explains how to write Unit tests and Integration Tests with Camunda and explains some best practice and guidelines.
+This section explains how to write unit tests and integration tests with Camunda and explains some best practice and guidelines.

 # Unit Tests